codemann8/alttpr_codetracker_codemann8/README.md

 - In the `Miscellaneous` section of the tracker, there is a Take Any Cave icon.
 Left-clicking this will mark that you found the Take Any Sword, right-clicking will mark all the Take Any Heart Containers that you find.

 ## Customization:
 EmoTracker's base functionality allows users to modify aspects of any package to suit the users' needs.
 There may be aspects of this package that you may not like.
 These can be configured by clicking the `Gear icon -> Advanced -> Export Overrides`.
-This brings up a window with all the files that encompass this package, any of these files can be overridden as per user preference, but it is recommended to only override files when you know what they do.
+This brings up a window with all the files that encompass this package, any of these files can be overridden and modified per user preference, but it is recommended to only override files when you know what they do.
 USER BEWARE: When files are overridden, you risk not getting access to new features as they come out in new releases.
 When you export overrides, you can click the `Gear icon -> Advanced -> Open Overrides Folder` and it will bring you to where you can modify the file.

-For instance, there are settings files that can be modified to enable or disable various features.
-The settings files will be found under the `scripts/settings` directory.
-More information on the various .lua settings files are in the below section.
+As far as information regarding the structure or syntax of the layout definition, or specific questions as to 'how do I mod it to do this specific thing', these are better suited for inquiry in the [EmoTracker Discord](https://emotracker.net/community/).

-#### Settings:
+## Settings:
+There is a new tab called `Settings` where users can specify personal preferences in tracker behavior.
+Additionally, there is a `Gear` icon in the `Items` section that also brings up the same display.

+In order for the settings to save properly, you must first export at least one of the settings files (explained in the previous `Customization` section).
+These settings files will be found in the `settings` directory.

-The settings are broken out into several files, grouped by relation or its usage.
+The settings are broken out into several categories, an explanation for each of them are listed below.

-- tracking.lua (Settings relating to content that is tracked)
+#### User Preferences
+  - Show All Locations - Option to `Show All Locations` by default
+  - Always Allow Clearing Locations - Option to `Always Allow Chest Manipulation` by default
+  - Auto Pin on Item Capture - Option to `Pin Locations on Item Capture` by default
+  - Auto Un-pin On Location Cleared - Option to `Unpin Locations when Cleared` by default
+  - Race Mode Default - Option to enable `Race Mode` by default
+  - Enable Debug Logging - This outputs various verbose logging messages to the Developer Console
+#### Layout Options
+  - Use Traditional Dungeon Layout - This enables a more traditional-looking layout if the visual-oriented layout isn't favorable
+  - Use Thin Horizontal Pane - This enables an alternate thinner layout of the item/dungeon portion of the tracker
+  - Door Slot Method - In door rando mode, this determines the order in which rooms will occupy slots
+    - 1: This prioritizes replacing the oldest room with the current room, unless the room already exists (this ensures the 4 most recent rooms are displayed)
+    - 2: This ensures the most recent room stays in the first slot, bumping every room down a slot
+    - 3: This puts the most recent room in the next slot in the rotation, keeping all slots in their place
+#### Broadcast Options
+  - Map Direction - This determines which side the map shows on the Broadcast View, the `X` option hides the map
+  - Alternate Layout
+    - 1: Simple Item/Key Grid (default)
+    - 2: Advanced View - Has the largest map and most information displayed
+    - 3: Custom Broadcast - Custom user-defined view - Override `layouts/broadcast_custom.json` to define the layout - See `Customization` section below
+#### Autotracker
+  - Auto Pin Current Dungeon - This will auto-pin the current dungeon you are in when you enter a new dungeon
-  - AUTOTRACKER_DISABLE_ITEM_TRACKING - Changes whether items are auto-tracked or not
+  - Disable Auto Dungeon Item Tracking - Changes whether dungeon items (keys/maps/compasses) are auto-tracked or not
-  - AUTOTRACKER_DISABLE_LOCATION_TRACKING - Changes whether map locations are auto-tracked or not
+  - Disable Auto Location Tracking - Changes whether map locations are auto-tracked or not
-  - AUTOTRACKER_DISABLE_REGION_TRACKING - Changes whether regions are auto-tracked or not (regions are used for access to areas of the overworld in entrance shuffle)
+  - Disable Auto Region Tracking - Changes whether regions are auto-tracked or not (regions are used for access to areas of the overworld in entrance/overworld shuffle)
     - *\*This is already disabled in Race Mode\**
-- defaults.lua (Settings that are defaults, can be changed by user in app)
-  - PREFERENCE_DISPLAY_ALL_LOCATIONS - Option to `Show All Locations` by default
-  - PREFERENCE_ALWAYS_ALLOW_CLEARING_LOCATIONS - Option to `Always Allow Chest Manipulation` by default
-  - PREFERENCE_PIN_LOCATIONS_ON_ITEM_CAPTURE - Option to `Pin Locations on Item Capture` by default
-  - PREFERENCE_AUTO_UNPIN_LOCATIONS_ON_CLEAR - Option to `Unpin Locations when Cleared` by default
-  - PREFERENCE_DEFAULT_RACE_MODE_ON - Option to enable `Race Mode` by default
-- settings.lua (Features available specific to functionality in this package)
-  - AUTOTRACKER_ENABLE_AUTOPIN_CURRENT_DUNGEON - This will auto-pin the current dungeon you are in when you enter a new dungeon
-  - LAYOUT_ENABLE_ALTERNATE_DUNGEON_VIEW - This enables a more traditional-looking layout if the visual-oriented layout isn't favorable
-  - LAYOUT_USE_THIN_HORIZONTAL_PANE - This enables an alternate thinner layout of the item/dungeon portion of the tracker
-  - LAYOUT_ROOM_SLOT_METHOD - In door rando mode, this determines the order in which rooms will occupy slots
-    - `top`: This ensures the most recent room stays in the first slot, bumping every room down a slot
-    - `next`: This puts the most recent room in the next slot in the rotation, keeping all slots in their place
-    - `exist` (default): Same as 'next' but if a room already exists, it will use that slot instead, but any new rooms after that will continue from the previous point (this ensures the 4 most recent rooms are displayed)
+  - Disable Auto OW Tile Swap Tracking - Changes whether OW screens are flipped automatically upon visiting them.
+This only matters when `OW Tile Swap` mode is enabled.
+#### File Output
-- fileio.lua (Features relating to files that are output when certain events are triggered)
+  - *\*(Features relating to files that are output when certain events are triggered)\**
-  - AUTOTRACKER_ENABLE_EXTERNAL_ITEM_FILE - For advanced usage only, in Beta, will export a item.txt file in `C:/Users/<user>/Documents/EmoTracker` when a new item is collected
+  - Enable External Item File - For advanced usage only, in Beta, will export a item.txt file in `C:/Users/<user>/Documents/EmoTracker` when a new item is collected
-  - AUTOTRACKER_ENABLE_EXTERNAL_DUNGEON_IMAGE - For advanced usage only, in Beta, will export a dungeon.txt in `C:/Users/<user>/Documents/EmoTracker` when the player enters a new area of the game
+  - Enable External Dungeon File - For advanced usage only, in Beta, will export a dungeon.txt in `C:/Users/<user>/Documents/EmoTracker` when the player enters a new area of the game
-  - AUTOTRACKER_ENABLE_EXTERNAL_HEALTH_FILE - For advanced usage only, in Beta, will export a health.txt in `C:/Users/<user>/Documents/EmoTracker` when the player has a change in health/status
+  - Enable External Health File - For advanced usage only, in Beta, will export a health.txt in `C:/Users/<user>/Documents/EmoTracker` when the player has a change in health/status
-- experimental.lua (Settings to enable experimental features)
-  - EXPERIMENTAL_ENABLE_DYNAMIC_REQUIREMENTS - For experimental use only, in crossed door shuffle, there are two capture grids added to each dungeon, to which the user can cycle thru the various items that can lock a dungeon.
-This is useful for marking items that you need to complete a dungeon later.
-  - EXPERIMENTAL_INVERTED_NEW_LOGIC - New logic rules for the upcoming version of Inverted, currently available in the OWR branch